Magloire: Hagiography

 Vita Sancti Maglorii, a work of uncertain provenance written in Latin, details almost all of the knowledge of Maglorius.
 Folklorist François Duine (1874–1924) called the work a masterpiece of ancient Breton literature.
 Scholars place its composition between the late 9th century and the mid-10th century.
 There is also the Translatio Parisios, which recounts the flight of Lehonese monks to Paris in the 10th century, and is the primary source for the foundation of their monastery in Paris.
 The Vita is untranslated, but is accessible in the Acta Sanctorum series.

 Feast day

-Magloire is venerated in the Roman Catholic Church on 24 October.
+Magloire is venerated in the Roman Catholic Church and Eastern Orthodox Church on 24 October.